stefan-hoeck/idris2-parser/docs/src/Intro.md

                   ^
 ```

-So, our tokens are pair with proper bounds, and we get
+So, our tokens are paired with proper bounds, and we get
 a decent error message in case of invalid input.

 ## Code reuse?